 Ranking Principle

 The selection of most pertinent terms results from a trade-off between their specificity and their frequency (see technical explanations below).
-By default, specificity is computed as a chi2 score (summed over all words).
-It is also possible to use a simpler G2 (gf.idf for Global Frequency/Inverse Document Frequency derived from the well known TFIDF) score to do so.
+By default, specificity is computed as a chi2 score (summed over all words).t is also possible to use a simpler G2 (gf.idf for Global Frequency/Inverse Document Frequency derived from the well known TFIDF) score to do so.
 The G2 score is based on the assumption that interesting terms tend to be repeated within the same document.
-Another option is to use the “pigeonhole pertinence measure” which gives more weight to words which tend to cooccur several times per document.
-As a consequence the measure is only valid for large enough documents (typically at least several sentences).
+Another option is to use the “pigeonhole pertinence measure” which gives more weight to words which tend to cooccur several times per document (several pigeons in one pigeonhole).
+Pigeon score will identify words which occurrences tend to concentrate in a small set of documents (relatively to the term total frequency), pigeon score is equivalent to gf.idf but correcting for the over-representation of frequent words (as a consequence the measure is only valid for large enough documents, typically at least several sentences).
 One can also deactivate the role of specificity in the final ranking of extracted terms such that only top N most frequent terms will be retrieved (frequency).

 linguistic pre-processing